osiris-indoor/osiris-indoor.github.io/_posts/2016-4-14-Using-Leaflet-to-draw-your-building-in-a-Smart-City-project.markdown

 ## Displaying a basemap in Leaflet

 Now we are starting to code the client application.
-Before adding a map, we need to explain some configuration variables:
+Before adding a map, some configuration variables must be explained:

 * api_key: as said before, is the identifier of our indoor map within Osiris
 * place: the geographical coordinates where our Leaflet map will be centered